 Matito and her peers requested to meet with the Cabinet Secretary to hand over their applications to her since there were still no existing structures at the county government level.

 They spoke to the Deputy Director of Land Adjudication and other government representatives who received their application forms and informed them that their documents would be processed in four months.

-On 11 October, the community representatives marched once again to the Ministry of Lands to follow up on the progress of their applications.
+On October 11th, the community representatives marched once again to the Ministry of Lands to follow up on the progress of their applications.
 The Deputy Director of Land Adjudication and the Deputy Director Land Rights Monitoring, National Land Commission, addressed their questions and concerns, and updated them on the steps that the government had taken since their last meeting.

 Matito and other community representatives appealed to the government officials to stick to the timelines they laid out and to ensure that the community land registrars work with the communities to encourage full community participation in implementation of the Act, once they are deployed.
 They also emphasized the need for the ministry to engage civil society organizations in the civic education process that the ministry was currently undertaking, especially those that have worked with these communities since they have already taken them through the process, and that their communities be used as pilot communities.